 Virtually everyone has heard the phrase, "there is strength in numbers."
 When it comes to therapy, this couldn't be more accurate.
 When most people think of therapy, they're reminded of one-on-one sessions in a comfortable office with a specialist sitting across from them.
 While that individual setting is common, it is just one form of the treatment options that are out there.

-Reviewing Different Types of Group Therapy
+Types of Group Therapy

 While group therapy comes with many benefits, it is a very diverse type of treatment, which can be great for some people with mental health issues.
-There are many types of group therapy suited for different types of groups, such as psychoeducational groups and psychotherapy groups, for example, so there are treatment options to best suit your needs.
-The number of sessions will also differ depending on the kind of therapy a person opts for.
-So it’s important that you discuss your details with your health care provider or therapist to help you figure out which form of group therapy is the best for you.
+There are many types of group therapy suited for different types of groups, such as psychoeducation groups and psychotherapy groups, for example, so there are treatment options to best suit your needs.
+There are also large and small groups for people with a specific mental health condition, like group psychotherapy for individuals with depression.

 Cognitive Therapy Groups